 Yes, you can store images in your Access database.
 Well, this task is possible by using attachments that store multiple types of files in a single field.

-Suppose, you have made a job contact database.
+Suppose you have made a job contact database.
 By using the attachments, you can attach one or more resumes for each contact’s record, and can also insert a photo of the contact.

 Previous versions of the MS Access database make use of a technology known as Object Linking and Embedding (OLE) for storing documents and images.
-By default, for each image and documents, OLE generates a bitmap.
+By default, for each image and document, OLE generates a bitmap.

 What Are Techniques To Handle Image In Access Database?